proimage/EE1-Upgrade-nGen-File-Fields/README.md

 To use:

-1. Paste the code from the included .PHP file into an EE1 template.
+1. Paste the code from the included .PHP file (found under /template/) into an EE1 template.
 2. Enable PHP on output.
 3. View the template in a browser.